 SLO #2: Students will incorporate ethical practice into their practice as a marriage and family therapist.

-Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the Maintaining Ethical, Legal, and Professional Standards section of the final semester Internship evaluation.
+• Target: 75% of students will receive a score greater than or equal to 3 on the Maintaining Ethical, Legal, and Professional Standards section of the final semester Internship Clinical Evaluation.